Learning to Infer Parameterized Representations of Plants from 3D Scans: Conclusion

-In this paper we have presented a data-driven method to infer plants parametric representations i.e.~L-Strings, from 3D unstructured point cloud input.
-We have shown that the L-String representation contains structural and geometric information that the input scans lack, and that such information allows for multiple tasks like 3D reconstruction, skeletonization and segmentation.
-Our results have shown that our method is on-par with the state-of-the-art for these tasks on synthetic data, and is robust to noisy and incomplete input.
-However, the performance of our method is limited to synthetic data, and first results from this first version of the method need to be qualitatively and quantitatively improved when applied to real scans.
+In this paper we have presented a data-driven method to infer parametric representations of plants \ie~L-Strings, from 3D unstructured point cloud input.
+This advancement was possible by leveraging procedural models both for designing the neural networks to learn a parametric shape space for 3D plants, and for generating synthetic training data.
+The L-String representation contains structural and geometric information that the input scans lack, and such information allows for multiple tasks like 3D reconstruction, skeletonization and segmentation at once, with performance on-par with strong baselines for each individual task.
+Our results have further shown that our method, trained purely on synthetic data, generalizes well to noisy scans of real plants.
+The main limitation is that a new model needs to be trained per species.
+This requires a L-System to generate training data, and a manual definition of nodes to obtain a binary tree structure.
+Furthermore, the method is limited to partially observable plant parts, preventing the modeling of mono-cotyledons e.g.~wheat and maize.

-This work demonstrate the feasibility to learn latent space of 3D plant structures and reconstruct plant architecture parametric models from it.
-In the next step, our aim is to upscale our method to address fully real 3D plant point clouds.
-For this we need to investigate the level of accuracy required to simulated plants real plants so that the method can use simulated plants to learn real plant architectures.
-Fig~\ref{fig:real_plants} shows first tests of our 3D reconstructions from real scans.
-Although the reconstructions are not yet accurate on all levels, global information is learned by our model.